K4w10r/k-means/README.md

 # K - means
-Program that creates n - clusters of String observations
+Program that creates n - clusters of String observations and displays it's data